-- We co-ordinate EYFS Partnership Group Meetings with all pre-school providers in our local area. - Member of Primary Sports Partnership in the area. - Recognised locally as an excellent provider of support and development for ITT and work experience students with Newman College and the University of Birmingham.
-Though not a church school, we have close links with St Mary's church.
-This relationship has strengthened as we have now sub-leased a third of our new hall to them for a term of fifty years.
-Shared site with Woodrush Community High School which has technology status, utilising specialist teachers and facilities.
-Strong links exist between the two schools. - We link regularly with the other primary schools within our area.
-Also, we have actively sought links further afield, and established these.
-We are a leading member of the formal Grove Partnership of schools which we were instrumental in establishing. - We have a Care Club (with a separate Ofsted registration) on our site which provides wrap around care for our Nursery as well as before and after school care for our main school.
+- The school is in a formal partnership with three other primary schools called 'The Grove Partnership'.
+We monitor and moderate each other's schools, share good practice with regards to attendance, SEND, subject leadership and curriculum.
+Subject Leaders from all four schools have met to discuss curriculum and subject development. - Recognised locally as an excellent provider of support and development for ITT and work experience students with Newman College and the University of Birmingham. - Though not a church school, we have close links with St Mary's church.
+We also have a shared site and strong links with Woodrush Community High School which has technology status, utilising specialist teachers and facilities. - We have a Care Club (with a separate Ofsted registration) on our site which provides wrap around care for our Nursery as well as before and after school care for our main school.